Mjay202/Mjay202/README.md

-- 👋 Hi, I’m Mujeeb Hammed aka Jayxin.
+- 👋 Hi, I’m Mujeeb Hammed aka Dev Jayxin.
 - 👀 I’m interested in Full-stack software engineering tools and latest technologies in data analytics and system adminitration.
-- 🌱 Senior level in PHP, Laravel, REACT Js, Typescipt, Nodejs, VueJs, PYTHON, RUBY, MONGODB and SQL-POSTGRES & MYSQL .
+- 🌱 Senior level in PHP, Laravel, REACT Js, Typescipt, Nodejs, VueJs, PYTHON, REDIS, MONGODB and SQL-POSTGRES & MYSQL .
 - 💞️ I’m looking to collaborate on any project with any of these stacks.
-- 📫 You can reach me through my email: therealmujeebhammed@gmail.com or hamkamolujide@gmail.com.
+- 📫 You can reach me through my email: mujeeb.o.hammed@gmail.com or hamkamolujide@gmail.com.

 <!---
 Mjay202/Mjay202 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.